 Screen printing is a printing process that involves putting ink through a woven net and transferring it to a pre-designed stencil.
-This technique allows for vivid colors, original patterns and crisp images.
+This technique allows for vivid colors, original patterns and sharp images.
 Screen printing (also known as "frame printing") is a printing technique that creates images on fabric using stencils and ink.
-Although the required preparation time is much longer than with digital printing or heat transfer printing, screen printing is still popular as it is the most economical mass production method. span>
+Although the preparation time required is much longer than with digital printing or heat transfer printing, screen printing is still popular as it is the most economical mass production method.

-SILKSCREEN DYING PROCESS: Screen printing is a technique with a steep learning curve that requires multiple knowledge ranging from screen fabrication to installation from the presses to the printing itself.
+SILKSCREEN DYING PROCESS: Screen printing is a technique with a steep learning curve that requires knowledge ranging from making the screens to setting up the presses to the printing itself.

-With four color printing, your brand will appear as vibrant and vivid as a photograph.
+Four-color printing makes your brand appear as vibrant and vivid as a photograph.

-The brand's four-color printing uses four basic printing colors - cyan, magenta, yellow and black (CMYK) - in fine dots in half -tons.
+The brand's four-color printing uses four basic printing colors - cyan, magenta, yellow and black (CMYK) - in fine dots in halftones.
 Unlike other printing techniques, the colors overlap to create thousands of shades.
-This technique is also called
+This technique is also called screen printing.

-Embroidery is the art of reproducing an image or text using a needle and thread to then apply this creation on a garment or a other fabric article.
+Embroidery is the art of reproducing an image or text using a needle and thread and then applying it to a garment or other fabric item.
 Made using state-of-the-art software and industrial multi-needle sewing machines, embroideries can range from simple monochrome designs to multi-colored designs with many details.
 Of all the decorating methods, embroidery is the one that adds the most sophistication to a garment, also increasing the value placed on it.

-PROCESS: Custom embroidery these days is mostly an automated process that transforms a digital image into data that guides industrial sewing machines, which can produce up to 1,500 stitches per minute. p >
+PROCESS: Custom embroidery today is mostly an automated process that transforms a digital image into data that guides industrial sewing machines, which can produce up to 1,500 stitches per minute.